Accused widow Ann Foster may have lived near Foster’s Pond in 1692, in the southern-most area of Andover.

 Widow Ann Foster was around 75 years old and very frail when she was accused of witchcraft in 1692.

 Ann Foster was interrogated by the magistrates four times over a week, starting on July 15.
 Perhaps her age and fragility made her especially vulnerable.
-She confessed to witchcraft immediately, only the sixth person to do so.
+She confessed to witchcraft immediately, only the eighth person to do so.
 The devil came to her in the form of a bird on three occasions, she said.
 She could afflict people by merely looking at them.
 She had been made a witch six years earlier by Martha Carrier (already in jail), had ridden to a witch meeting in Salem Village on a stick with Carrier, and she had seen Reverend George Burroughs in attendance at the meeting (he was also already jailed).
-The most astounding claim was that there were 305 witches in the country.
+The most astounding claim was that there were 305 witches operating in the area.
 It was their mission, Ann Foster said, to create the devil’s kingdom in Essex County.

 Accusing and jailing Ann Foster and her family did not help Elizabeth Ballard, who died on July 27.
 Had she been killed by witchcraft?